(Modern Survival.org) – What is the first action you should take if you encounter a bear in the wild?

 Step 3: Stay Calm

-This is obviously much easier said than done when being faced by these enormous creatures.
+This is obviously much easier said than done when faced with these enormous creatures.
 Bears will charge you to test you, stay as calm as you can, but be ready to take evasion action if needed.
-Bears often stand on their rear legs to assess a situation; don’t panic and definitely don’t run away or it will see you as prey to be hunted.
+Bears often stand on their rear legs to assess a situation; don’t panic and definitely don’t run away, or it will see you as prey to be hunted.

 Step 4: Take Action

 If a bear continues to take interest in you, or even attacks you, it’s important to know when to play dead.
 This typically only works for grizzly bears and brown bears; trying this will not go well if you’re attacked by a polar bear or black bear.

 Lie on your stomach with your legs spread apart, to prevent the bear from rolling you over.
 Keep your hands on the back of your neck with your fingers interlocked.
 Cover your face with your elbows, stay still, and be quiet.
 If you were wearing a pack, keep it on.
 This will provide some protection from the attack.